 This assertion in the new Introduction to the paperback is a continuation of concerns expressed in Chapter 6 of the hardcover edition, which provides the most detailed account to date of the history of diversity in the corporate elite, building on a wide range of scholars in several different disciplines.

 The paperback edition also includes an expanded list of the non-white-males, totaling 109 by mid-January 2014, that ever have served as CEOs of Fortune 500 companies, with all but two or three of them rising to the position since the early 1990s.
 This list, which appears in Appendix A, includes their date of birth, college degrees, the name of the company at which they served as CEO, and any Fortune 1000 directorships as well as any memberships or trusteeships in one of the major policy-discussion organizations or think tanks that are intertwined with and financed by the corporate rich (e.g., the Business Roundtable, the Business Council, and the Council on Foreign Relations).
 In addition, information on the class backgrounds appears in the new Introduction and the chapters in the book devoted specifically to women, African Americans, Latinos, and Asian Americans.

-The cover price is $26.95 of the new edition, but you can pre-order a copy directly from the publisher at a discount:
+The cover price of the new edition is $26.95, but you can buy it directly from the publisher for about $19:

 Order directly through Rowman & Littlefield at https://rowman.com/ISBN/9781442207660